NReilingh/meta-dotfiles/README.md

 a new machine that replaces an old machine with a different hostname.

 `dfi merge` - Resume a sync that requires conflict resolution.

+## Development

+This initial implementation is written in effect-cli for the Bun JavaScript runtime.
+Bun's JavaScriptCore runtime is said to boot faster than V8, making it a better fit for command-line tools.

+I find Effect.ts compelling, and am also using this project as an opportunity to learn TypeScript, Effect.ts, and effect-cli.

+Development goals are 100% test coverage and a complete CI/CD implementation.
+We are of course leveraging GitHub Actions, but using Dagger for platform-agnosticity.

+RenovateBot with automerge on passing tests is used for keeping dependencies current.
+Renovate